SolAnna7/PiscesConfigLoader/README.md

 * Parse from JSON
 * Parse from XML
 * Load to and save from binary files

+### 1.0
+No features are planned specifically for 1.0, but it wont be released until further testing and real life usage